priyanshuuu9555/Autonomous-Research-Agent/README.md

 ## Sample Outputs
 Two reports generated:
 - Impact of AI in Healthcare
-- Impact of AI in Education
+- Impact of AI in E-commerce

 ## How to Run
 1. Install dependencies